Harshita-01/reviewing-a-pull-request/README.md

 ## Welcome to awesome game of Tetris
+Left reviews and line comments
+Created a file and made a commit
+Opened a pull request
 A project based learning activity for people who are getting started with Git and GitHub.

 To play the game: